DianaOlanoTech/signa-backend/README.md

     alembic upgrade head
     ```

-6.  **(Optional) Load initial data:**
+6.  **(Optional) Load sample data:**
-    You can populate the database with a sample dataset by running the provided script:
+    You can populate the database with a sample dataset by running the provided script.
+This script is safe to run multiple times.
     ```bash
     python scripts/load_initial_data.py
     ```